 The definitions are:

-PRPP - Generic cash price paid per product by the underlying security holder either as a percentage or an amount, eg, reinvestment price.
+PRPP - Generic cash price paid per product by the underlying security holder either as a percentage or an amount, for example, reinvestment price.

-.

-OFFR - Generic cash price received per product by the underlying security holder either as a percentage or an amount, eg, redemption price.
+OFFR - Generic cash price received per product by the underlying security holder either as a percentage or an amount, for example, redemption price.

-.